What is Product Modification?

 The main disadvantage of using style adjustments is that their worth gets decided on a case-by-case basis.
 Customers may perceive the updated products as less appealing, even if a company modifies a product to improve its aesthetic.

 To know what goes on in your customer’s minds about your product, you must do user research.
-That is why a seamless product management software like Chisel has a dedicated user research pillar that helps you manage customer feedback like a pro!
+That is why a seamless product management software like Chisel has a dedicated product feedback pillar that helps you manage customer feedback like a pro!

 A product line that remains the same over time may appear worn and stale in a world where game-changing technology gets introduced faster than most consumers can keep up with them.